 Osprey, Pennington Flash

 A very brief visit to Pennington Flash this morning to see a greenshank that was reported on the spit proved very productive!
 I was standing outside Horrock's hide watching the greenshank when the cries of the gulls alerted me to an osprey that was circling over the southern side of the flash.
-It was gaining height and ultimately flew south east which seemed a bit odd.
+It was gaining height and ultimately flew south east which seemed a bit of an odd direction.
 This was my third osprey at the Flash, all of which have been spring birds.

 Subscribe to: